pfdubois/BridgeBidding/source/MajorOpenings.rst

 With a game-going hand and three trump, we basically make a 2/1 bid if we can.
 The rules are (besides the length and strength requirements):

-* Bid 1♠ with |5ormore|.
+* Bid 1♠ with |5ormore|, or
 * With four spades, prefer 1♠ to bidding 2m unless your minor is longer than your spades.

 If you do bid 1♠ it is forcing.

-With |4ormore| trump we bid 2N!.
+With |4ormore| trump and a semi-balanced hand we bid 2N!.
 2N is a conventional bid called Jacoby 2NT.
 It shows a game-forcing raise with |4ormore| trump.
 See :ref:`Jacoby 2NT <Jacoby2NT>` for continuations.

+If the hand is not balanced we also can consider a :ref:`splinter bid <splinter>`, previously discussed.
+If the hand is strong enough to have definite slam interest we can make a 2/1 bid or use Jacoby 2NT (such as with a 1=4=4=4 hand).

 What follows is further discussion of these eight changes: six 2/1 bids, the forcing 1N bid (:ref:`in the next chapter <OneNoForcing>`), and the 2N strong raise.